 After learning to use one of them, you might decide to share your findings with other friends who have WordPress sites with photos.

-ED: This has always been one of our most popular posts, and now thanks to Kayla it is completely overhauled and updated for 2020!
+ED: This has always been one of our most popular posts, and now thanks to Kayla it is completely overhauled and updated!